 Find more garden information

+There may also be laws regarding trapping.
 It's best to call your local wildlife officer or professional pest removal company to handle problem animals.
-However, if you're willing to do the dirty work yourself, here are some tips to follow.

 Stay up to date on new articles and advice.